Rubayet19/personal-api-dashboard/memory.md

 - Optimized layout with improved visual hierarchy
 - User profile interface with flexible design for future authentication services
 - Modal-based authentication for an improved user experience
+- Thoroughly tested backend with 84% code coverage
+- Comprehensive end-to-end tests validating the complete user workflow

-All requirements from the project specification have been met, creating a fully functional personal API dashboard.
+All requirements from the project specification have been met, creating a fully functional personal API dashboard that is thoroughly tested and ready for production deployment.

-## Current Phase: 6
+## Current Phase: 6 (Complete)